- Home

 Below are a few examples…

 - Royal National Institute of Blind People (RNIB) – the UK’s leading charity for people with vision loss.
-It has useful information about how to cope, an online community, a shop, and a helpline.
+It has useful information on how to cope, an online community, a shop, and a helpline.

 - The Macular Society – support for people with age-related macular disease.